These amazing keto blueberry cookies are not only delicious but are super easy to make since they use basic ingredients.

 How To Make Keto Blueberry Lemon Cookies

 Making these blueberry keto cookies is pretty straightforward.
-You’ll start by mixing in a medium-sized bowl the coconut flour, baking powder, salt.
+You’ll start by mixing in a medium-sized bowl the coconut flour, baking powder, and salt.

 Then set aside the dry ingredients and proceed to make the wet ingredients.